 Estates can also go through independent administration, allowing the administrator or executor to manage the estate with minimal court oversight.
 Independent administration is typically possible when the will authorizes it or when all of the decedent’s loved ones consent.

-At Lewis Law Firm, PLLC, we help Texas families understand the probate process, including when it is and is not necessary, how long do you have to probate a will in Texas, and make comprehensive estate plans with that understanding.
+At Henington Lewis Law Firm PLLC, we help Texas families understand the probate process, including when it is and is not necessary, how long do you have to probate a will in Texas, and make comprehensive estate plans with that understanding.
 Samantha brings a unique combination of legal training and real-life experience to every case.
 With a background in economics, litigation, and estate planning, our founder understands how to make complex issues feel manageable.

 We believe estate planning is one of the kindest things you can do for your family, and everyone deserves a plan.
 Contact us today to schedule a consultation.